 Investor initiative – the mining industry

 The sustainability work of some thirty companies has been analysed according to the ten principles of sustainable development of the International Council of Mining and Metals (ICMM), see page 9.
 The companies have been scored according to how well they satisfy each principle, based on information that is publicly available.
 In autumn 2011, all the companies concerned were contacted by letter.
-In 2012, the Ethical Council and its partners in the project, the Dutch pension fund PGGM and the Seventh AP Fund, followed up the analysis with approximately half of the companies.
+In 2012, the Council on Ethics and its partners in the project, the Dutch pension fund PGGM and the Seventh AP Fund, followed up the analysis with approximately half of the companies.
 The follow-up work was carried out in the form of meetings and conference calls.

 How are mining companies working with sustainability issues?